PavelDonev/First-Repo/.github/ISSUE_TEMPLATE/bug_report.md

 Example: Blocking, Critical, High, Medium, Low

 **Priority**
-How fast should the problem be eridated.
+How fast should the problem be eradicated.
 Example: Immediate, Next release, On occasion, Open

 **Screenshots**